wsperat/forest-fire/docs/canaries.md

 In that setting, canaries let ForestFire be less dependent on post-hoc pruning.

+## Categorical variables

+Canaries now also play a second role for categorical handling.

+For ordinary numeric and binary training, canaries act mainly as a split acceptance baseline:

+- is this candidate split better than structured noise?

+For categorical encodings, there is an additional failure mode:

+- a target-informed encoding can manufacture convincing-looking structure from sparse or noisy categories even before the tree starts choosing splits

+That matters most for:

+- `target`
+- `fisher`

+and much less cleanly for:

+- `dummy`

+### Why categorical encodings need extra caution

+`target` and `fisher` both use the training target while building the feature representation itself.

+That means a noisy categorical column can still look strong:

+- `target` may give rare categories extreme encoded values
+- `fisher` may produce a clean-looking category ordering that is mostly luck

+If the library only asked whether the resulting transformed feature can win a split later, it would be evaluating the encoding after some of the overfit risk has already been baked in.

+### Current behavior

+ForestFire now uses canary-informed shrinkage for:

+- `target`
+- `fisher`

+The basic idea is:

+1. measure how much target-structured separation the real categorical feature appears to have under the current smoothing level
+2. build a categorical canary by shuffling that feature while keeping the same category vocabulary and marginal counts
+3. measure the same target-structured separation on the shuffled feature
+4. increase smoothing when the canary remains too competitive with the real feature

+So the canary is not just competing with the feature at split time.
+It is also used earlier as a robustness check on the encoding strength itself.

+### What gets adjusted

+For `target`:

+- the effective smoothing can be increased on a per-feature basis

+For `fisher`:

+- the same canary-informed smoothing adjustment is applied before computing the target-derived category ordering

+That means weak or fragile category signal gets pulled harder toward the global prior before the downstream tree learner ever sees the transformed feature.

+The base meaning of `target_smoothing` belongs to the categorical-feature documentation.
+The important canary-specific point is narrower:

+- canaries may increase the effective smoothing above the user-provided base level when shuffled-category signal looks too competitive

+### Why `dummy` is excluded

+`dummy` is intentionally left out of this mechanism for now.

+The reason is not that canaries are irrelevant there.
+The reason is that the comparison unit is awkward:

+- one source categorical feature expands into many derived indicator columns
+- a naive per-indicator canary comparison would not be statistically matched to the source feature as a whole

+So `dummy` would need a grouped or source-feature-level canary treatment rather than the per-feature shrinkage rule used for `target` and `fisher`.

+### What this does and does not mean

+This is a robustness mechanism, not a guarantee that leakage-like effects are fully solved.

+It helps by making the encoding more conservative when shuffled categories can still produce suspiciously strong apparent signal.
+But it is still a heuristic shrinkage rule, not a full cross-fitting or ordered-statistics categorical scheme.

+In practical terms, the current design means:

+- categorical canaries influence representation strength for `target` and `fisher`
+- ordinary canary competition still governs whether splits are allowed to win later in tree growth
+- `dummy` still uses the regular split-time canary mechanism only

 ## The windowed canary policy

 The important point is that ForestFire now separates two ideas that used to be fused together: